-Weber State University music professor Yu-Jane Yang has been named the 2012 John S. Hinckley Fellow, while WSU’s International Economics program is the 2012 Exemplary Collaboration Award winner.
+Weber State University music professor Yu-Jane Yang has been named the 2012 John S. Hinckley Fellow.

 Yang, an accomplished pianist who has performed in concert on three continents, joined the WSU music faculty in 1992.
 Known for her ability to train award-winning performers, she not only has grown WSU’s Piano Program, she has elevated its renown on the national and international stage.